Surgical Case Library

 Colorectal

-Giant Megacolon Causing Acute Pseudoobstruction of the Colon
+Giant Megacolon causing Acute Pseudo-obstruction of the Colon.

-Acute pseudo-obstruction of the colon, also known as Ogilvie's syndrome, is a condition characterized by massi...
+<p><strong><u>Acute pseudo-obstruction of the colon, also known as Ogilvie's syndrome, is a condition characte...

 This case presents a rare instance of giant megacolon causing acute pseudoobstruction in a middle-aged patient successfully treated surgically after failure of conservative management.

-Giant Villous Adenoma - McKittrick-Wheelock Syndrome
+Giant Villous Adenoma - McKittrick-Wheelock Syndrome.

 McKittrick-Wheelock syndrome caused by giant villous adenoma is an uncommon clinical entity with few reported cases.